How to Start Financial Planning Early as a Young Professional in Canada

 • Investment insurance: This one surprise people.
 It combines asset protection, death benefit, and tax-free wealth growth inside a single strategy.

 That third option deserves a closer look.
 SaferWealth points out that investment insurance strategies were historically catered only to ultra-wealthy Canadians.
+So what changed, and who can actually access these tools today?
 That has changed.
 These tools are now accessible to young professionals and middle-class earners.

 They grow tax-free, pay out tax-free, and fold life and health protection in without extra cost.
 Traditional savings accounts simply cannot match that package.